cacayan2/classifier-DoS-project/adr/adr_document.md

 4. **Practical for ETL**

-Because the dataset is fairly large and the files provided to us are quite diverse, it provides an authentic environment for demonstrating real data engineering tasks.
+Because the dataset is fairly large and the files provided to us are quite diverse, it provides an environment for demonstrating real data engineering tasks.

 5. **Alignment with assignment requirements**